 The Euros for do-ers programmes turns voluntary hours into monetary donations.

-Companies will make financial donations to organizations where employees regularly do some voluntary work through these programmes.
+Companies will make financial donations to organisations where employees regularly do some voluntary work through these programmes.

 Besides donations for voluntary work on an individual basis, some companies also offer corporate fundraising for groups of employees who take part in voluntary work.

 However, it will always be: the more employees take part, the more money the company will donate.
 For example, a company will donate €500 when 5 or more employees hit 25 hours of voluntary work.
 Yet, when 50 or more employees take part voluntarily, they will donate €5000!
 The group focused activities like this can also include corporate fundraising team efforts like a walkathon or running sessions.
 This kind of corporate fundraising fits exceptionally well with online peer-to-peer campaigns where donors are raising money through their social networks.

 If you think that the peer-to-peer fundraising route is the one for you, check out the Whydonate donation crowdfunding platform!
 When you’re creating your volunteer strategy for corporate fundraising make sure you consider group focused activities as well.
 This will boost your potential as a donation receiving organisation.

 Conclusion: the euros for do-ers programmes combines two key aspects for non-profit organisations: volunteers and financial donations.
 Using your existing volunteers’ employers and their volunteering allowance can be a great way to increase your corporate fundraising.

 Although donations from a company are an invaluable part of your organisation, volunteers are also a very important resource.
 We have already discussed how you can tap into your existing volunteers to raise extra money.
 But there are more ways to maximize tapping into your existing volunteers through corporate giving and donation companies.